-An important part of the researcher time is devoted to the publication of the results.
+An important part of the time of the researcher is devoted to the publication of the results.
 Planning and scheduling publication help organising and strategizing research outputs.
 When publishing, it is important to consider in which scientific journal to publish This requires to compare journals/other publications and to evaluate their potential impact (there are specific metrics for that, such as the impact factor of journals); to consider whether the journal is open access (made public at no cost to the reader).

-The scientific publications are generally read by other scientists that can understand the specificity of that piece of research.
-However, the research results can be of interest to many other stakeholders of research and to serve other purposes than merely to inform other scientists.
-(This will be developed in detail in Module 4) For this reason, there are many other types of outputs from scientific research.
+The scientific publications are generally read by other scientists who can understand the specificity of that piece of research.
+However, the research results can be of interest to many other stakeholders of research and to serve other purposes than merely to inform other scientists (this will be detailed in Module 4) For this reason, there are many other types of outputs from scientific research.
 A non-exhaustive list includes: